-The best way to arrive in Venice is by train at the Santa Lucia Train Station on the northwestern edge of the city.
+The best way to arrive in Venice is by train from the Santa Lucia Train Station on the northwestern edge of the city.
 The bus terminal and parking garages are nearby in Piazzale Roma, but you have to cross the Grand Canal to get there.
 Venice also has the small Marco Polo Venice Airport, and from there, you can take a bus or boat to other points in Europe.

 Transportation in Venice

 The Grand Canal, which cuts through the center of the city, is like Venice's main street, and the vaporetti (boats), its cars.
-They are the main public transport in this canal-filled city and ply the principal waterways.
-The #1 vaporetto runs along the Grand Canal from the train station and makes many stops, so it's a good way to cruise the main canal and get a good overview of the city.
+They are the main public transport in this canal-filled city and pay the principal waterways.
+The #1 Vaporetto runs along the Grand Canal from the train station and makes many stops, so it's a good way to cruise the main canal and get a good overview of the city.

 If you want something more up close and personal, take a taxi and a gondola, though they tend to be more expensive.

 Gondolas, a symbol of life in Venice, are a romantic way to get from point A to point B, but today these costly diversions are used mainly by tourists.